ibm-cloud-docs/monitoring/exporters/availability_metrics.md

 ## Sysdig uptime alerts

-The Sysdig agent provides a liveliness probe that can be used in conjunction with the Sysdig uptime alerts.
-The details provided in this document explain how to perform endpoint testing for systems where the agent is not installed ( for example Windows hosts ) or potentially other service dependencies where you do not have a Sysdig agent running.
+The monitoring agent provides a liveliness probe that can be used in conjunction with the Sysdig uptime alerts.
+The details provided in this document explain how to perform endpoint testing for systems where the agent is not installed ( for example Windows hosts ) or potentially other service dependencies where you do not have a monitoring agent running.